GluuFederation/oxd-ruby/README.md

 # Oxd Ruby
-Ruby Client Library for the [Gluu oxD Server RP](http://ox.gluu.org/doku.php?id=oxd:rp).
+Ruby Client Library for the [Gluu oxD Server RP - v2.4.3 & 2.4.4](http://ox.gluu.org/doku.php?id=oxd:rp).

 **oxdruby** is a thin wrapper around the communication protocol of oxD server.
 This can be used to access the OpenID connect & UMA Authorization end points of the Gluu Server via the oxD RP.
 This library provides the function calls required by a website to access user information from a OpenID Connect Provider (OP) by using the OxD as the Relying Party (RP).